Estonian artists to perform at Pori Jazz Festival next Tuesday

 Estonian songwriter and multi-instrumentalist Erki Pärnoja will perform at Pori Jazz with his band Erki Pärnoja : Efterglow.
 Their calm, acoustic and mystical-sounding music combines ethereal synthesizer sounds with scratching and melancholic guitar.

-The aim of “Jazz Present to Europe”, the joint project of Estonian Jazz Union and Jazzkaar, is to introduce Estonian jazz music and musicians at prestigious European festivals.
+The aim of “Jazz Present to Europe”, the joint project of Jazz Estonia and Jazzkaar, is to introduce Estonian jazz music and musicians at prestigious European festivals.
 In the year of the centennial of the Republic of Estonia, “Jazz Present to Europe” has already introduced Estonian jazz in Belgium, England, Germany and Finland.
 At the end of the year Estonian jazz musicians are invited to perform again at London Jazz Festival.